zedtux/nginx-proxy/README.md

-nginx-proxy sets up a container running nginx and [docker-gen][1].  docker-gen generate reverse proxy configs for nginx and reloads nginx when containers they are started and stopped.
+nginx-proxy sets up a container running nginx and [docker-gen](https://github.com/jwilder/docker-gen).  docker-gen generate reverse proxy configs for nginx and reloads nginx when containers they are started and stopped.

-See [Automated Nginx Reverse Proxy for Docker][2] for why you might want to use this.
+See [Automated Nginx Reverse Proxy for Docker](http://jasonwilder.com/blog/2014/03/25/automated-nginx-reverse-proxy-for-docker/) for why you might want to use this.

+This fork is from [jwilder](https://github.com/jwilder).

+## About this fork

+This fork is adding the following:

+ - Hidding the Nginx version number (server_tokens)
+ - Adding the possibility to define change the default size of uploads (client\_max\_body\_size)

+## The original features

 ### Usage

 To run it:

-    $ docker run -d -p 80:80 -v /var/run/docker.sock:/tmp/docker.sock jwilder/nginx-proxy
+    $ docker run -d -p 80:80 -v /var/run/docker.sock:/tmp/docker.sock zedtux/nginx-proxy

 Then start any containers you want proxied with an env var VIRTUAL_HOST=subdomain.youdomain.com